SaraCappelletti/Dood/README.md

     "digitalTwinPort": 3000
 }

+To see which dt you have already create you can search them by tag with this body {
+    "group": "device",
+}

 If you want to restart the container, once you have already created it, you can do it with "docker start -ai containerid"